Our diversity makes us better

 Smart & Biggar has actively promoted women and we are proud to have female partners represented in each of our major practice areas (patents, trademarks, industrial design and life sciences) and business services teams and in each of our offices.

-Our female senior leaders in the firm include Keltie Sim Luft, firm Chairperson and Chair of the Diversity & Inclusion Team; and Christine Genge, a member of our firm’s Executive Committee and co-lead of our personnel activities.
+Our female senior leaders in the firm include Daphne Lainson, firm Chairperson; and Christine Genge, a member of our firm’s Executive Committee and co-lead of our personnel activities.
 Christine is also a member of the AIPLA Women in IP, Retention & Advancement Sub-Committee.
-Several of our industry and practice groups are led and co-led by female partners, including Marketing & Advertising (Keltie Sim Luft and Alice Tseng), Regulatory (Nancy Pei and Alice Tseng), Life Sciences (Daphne Lainson), Pharma Litigation (Yoon Kang).
+Several of our industry and practice groups are led and co-led by female partners, including Marketing & Advertising (Alice Tseng), Regulatory (Nancy Pei and Alice Tseng), Life Sciences (Daphne Lainson), Pharma Litigation (Yoon Kang).

 We are proud that our Toronto-based Partner, Nancy Pei, is recognized as one of the top thirty life sciences attorneys in the world in the 2019 edition of Expert Guides: Best of the Best; and has been annually listed since 2015 in Euromoney's Expert Guides: Women in Business Law as one of the leading Life Sciences practitioners in the world